Thomas Jefferson High School for Science and Technology

-Attendance at the school is open to students in six local jurisdictions based on academic achievement, essays, and socio-economic background.
+Attendance at the school is open to students in six local jurisdictions based on academic achievement described in the Student Portrait Sheet—a compilation of 4 essays, problem-solving skills—assessed by the Problem Solving Essay, an unweighted grade-point average consisting of 7th grade final grades—8th grade first quarter grades—and summer grades, and socio-economic background.
 Before the 2020–21 school year, the admissions process also involved a math, reading, and science exam.